Word stem

 In linguistics, a word stem is a word part responsible for a word's lexical meaning.
 The term is used with slightly different meanings depending on the morphology of the language in question.
 For instance, in Athabaskan linguistics, a verb stem is a root that cannot appear on its own and that carries the tone of the word.

-Typically, a stem remains unmodified during inflection with few exceptions due to apophony (for example in Polish, miast-o ("city") and w mieść-e ("in the city"); in English, sing, sang, and sung, where it can be modified according to morphological rules or peculiarities, such as sandhi).
+Typically, a stem remains unmodified during inflection with few exceptions due to apophony (for example in Polish, miast-o ("city") and w mieści-e ("in the city"); in English, sing, sang, and sung, where it can be modified according to morphological rules or peculiarities, such as sandhi).

 Word stem comparisons across languages have helped reveal cognates that have allowed comparative linguists to determine language families and their history.

 Root vs stem

 The word friendship is made by attaching the morpheme -ship to the root word friend (which some linguists also call a stem).
 While the inflectional plural morpheme -s can be attached to friendship to form friendships, it can not be attached to the root friend within friendship to form friendsship.
 A stem is a base from which all its inflected variants are formed.
 For example, the stabil- (a variant of stable unable to stand alone) is the root of the destabilized, while the stem consists of de·stabil·ize, including de- and -ize.
 The -(e)d, on the other hand, is not part of the stem.

 A stem can be a lone root, such as the verb run; a compound of roots, such as the compound nouns meatball and bottleneck; or a derivation with affixes, such as the verbs blacken and standardize.

 The stem of the verb to wait is wait: The stem is the word part that is common to all of its inflected variants.